trane-project/trane-music/courses/minor_pentatonic_scale/lesson_C/exercise_2/back.md

-The note in degree number 2 of the C minor pentatonic scale is E♭.
+The note in degree number 2 of the C Minor Pentatonic scale is E♭.